wtnwin111/interview/README.md

        min which returns the minimum element?
 Push, pop and min should all operate in O(1) time.
     2) Implement a Queue with Stacks.
-    3-N) Implement a Queue with constant stacks, and each queue operation could be done in O(1).
+    3-N) Implement a Queue with constant stacks, and each list operation could be done in O(1).
     4-N) Describe how you could use a single array to implement three stacks
     5) Imagine a (literal) stack of plates.
 If the stack gets too high, it might topple.
 There- fore, in real life, we would likely start a new stack when the previous stack exceeds